 This means you can earn a record in this lesson.

-Get 3 stars on a lesson to earn its record, and add it to your collection.
+Get at least 2 stars on a lesson to earn its record, and add it to your collection.

 Visit the progress section to view your collection.